YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-updok*

 Instructs the Source Server to allow local updates on this instance.
-This is a synonym for -rootprimary but is named so it better conveys its purpose.
+This is a synonym for -rootprimary but is named so that it better conveys its purpose.

 *-propagate[primary]*